How to Pack a Duffle Bag for Travel

 Duffle bags are an ideal

 While they aren’t hands-free like a travel backpack, they do have advantages.
 Unlike suitcases, duffles don’t have wheels that could easily break.
 They also take up less space than a suitcase, both at home and in airplane luggage bins.
 Plus, if you already have a backpack you’re using as your personal item or laptop bag, it’s much easier to pair it with a duffle bag than trying to wear a second backpack on your front.

 If you’re bringing a duffle on your next adventure, read on to learn what to put in it and how to pack your duffle bag for travel.

 Can You Use a Duffle Bag as a

 Size isn’t the only consideration for choosing a good duffle bag for travel.
 You’ll also want to make sure it’s functional.
 For this, steer clear of gym or sports duffles that lack organizational components.
-A void of unstructured space is your enemy.
+A big, unstructured space is your enemy.